kintohub/kintohub/docs/anatomy/anatomy-releases.md

 ### Promote a Release

-KintoHub provides you an option to `Promote` your Releases across the different environments.
+KintoHub provides you an option to `Promote` your Releases across different environments.

-You can do the following to **Promote** the release:
+You can do the following to **Promote** a release:

 1. Click on the `...` in the row of the `Tagged` release you wish to promote.
-2. Click on the **Promote Tag to Env** option
+2. Click on the **Promote Tag to Env** option.

 ![Promote Env](/img/anatomy/promote-env.png)

-3. Select the environment from the list you wish to promote the release in the prompt displayed.
+3. In the displayed prompt, select the environment you wish to promote the release to.
 4. Click on the **Promote Release** button.

 ![Confirm Promote](/img/anatomy/confirm-promote.png)

 :::note
-You cannot promote the release which is not tagged and the `Promote Tag to Env` option is disabled for the untagged releases.
+* You cannot promote a release which is not tagged.
+* The Promote Tag to Env option is disabled for untagged releases.
 :::